-Pinoli or “pine nuts” are gathered by mustering through leaves on the ground near pine trees, around August or September – they are found inside huge pine cones and embedded within their hard oblong foliage.
+Pinoli or “pine nuts” are gathered by mustering through leaves on the ground near pine trees, around August or September.
+They are found inside huge pine cones and embedded within their hard oblong foliage.
 But what are pine nuts and what pine nuts recipes you can find?

-I find mine in the countryside of Genazzano, which is a town in the Lazio region which surrounds the center of the ex-Roman Empire.
+I find mine in the countryside of Genazzano, which is a town in the Lazio region that surrounds the center of the ex-Roman Empire.

 I filled a good sized jar!
 If you buy them, a small package of 25gr could cost you 2 Euro!